The platypus of the quantum channel zoo: Private and classical capacities

 For this ensemble, the quantity $\Dl(\BC,\bar{\rho}_a) - \sum\nolimits_x p_x \Dl(\BC,\rho_a^x)$ evaluates to $1$ which gives a lower bound to the channel private information $\PC^{(1)}(\NC_s)\geq 1$ for any $s\in[0,1/2]$ (see \eqref{eq:private-information}).
 Likewise, the Holevo information is $1$ for this ensemble, giving a lower bound $1\leq \chi(\NC_s)$ by \eqref{eq:chi}.
 Using \cite{CaiWinterEA04,Devetak05} and \eqref{eq:PC-relation}, we obtain chains of inequalities

 We will now show that $\CC(\NC_s) \leq 1$ so we have equalities throughout the above.
-To this end, we employ a semidefinite programming upper bound on the classical capacity derived by \textcite{WangXieEA17}: \begin{proposition}[\cite{WangXieEA17}] For any quantum channel $\BC$,
+To this end, we employ a semidefinite programming upper bound on the classical capacity derived by Wang et al.~\cite{WangXieEA17}: \begin{proposition}[\cite{WangXieEA17}] For any quantum channel $\BC$,

 where $\beta(\BC)$ is the solution of the following SDP:

 Moreover, $\log \beta(\BC)$ is a strong converse bound: if the classical information transmission rate exceeds $\log \beta(\BC)$, the transmission error converges to $1$ exponentially fast. \end{proposition}